Marketing executives drive profit and promote products and services through coordinated marketing campaigns

 You may also receive additional benefits including profit-sharing schemes, medical insurance, gym membership, a company car and bonuses.

 Salaries depend on a range of factors including your location and the sector you work in.
-According to the Marketing Week Career and Salary Survey 2019, the highest-paid sectors are consumer electronics, FMCG (fast moving consumer goods), automotive, utilities and travel/transportation charity and not-for-profit, public sector and construction and property.
+According to the Marketing Week Career and Salary Survey 2021, the highest-paid sectors are the highest-paid sectors are entertainment, FMCG (fast moving consumer goods), and beauty.

 Your salary will also vary depending on the area of marketing you're in.
 For example, salaries are often higher for digital marketing.